Suitable for UK shoe sizes small 9 to large 12 or children age 3+.BUY A LARGE GAUGE

 Simple and easy to use

-Confidently get the right size for little toes
+Confidently find the right size for little feet

-Our large gauge is great for measuring the feet of your mini explorers in the comfort of your own home.
-The gauge measures the length and width of your child's feet to find their Start-Rite shoe size making getting the right size first time a doddle.
+Our large measuring gauge is great for measuring kids' feet in the comfort of your own home.
+The large gauge measures the length and circumference of your child's feet to find their Start-Rite shoe size and width fitting - making getting the right size first time a doddle.

 Place the gauge on a hard floor and with your child sitting, guide one foot into the gauge.
 Ensure the heel is against the back rest and the socks are the same thickness as those they'll wear with the shoes. *The measurement won't be accurate if your child is standing.